rblack42/math-magik-lpp/docs/_sources/design_docs/introduction.rst.txt

 Design File
 ===========

 The code for the part or assembly is shown here.
-The caption at the tip of each listing indicates where in the actual code directory tree this file can be located.
+The caption at the top of each listing indicates where in the actual code directory tree this file can be located.